nomi-san/yi.lua/README.md

 </p>

 ### About
-- Milö (Milô) is a my dog's name, it was died in five years ago.
+- Milö (Milô) is a my dog's name, it died in five years ago.
 Its soul always arrive in my code.
 - Written in C about over 1.3k sloc.
 - Easy to use.
 - High performance.